Need-Based Financial Aid

 The Graduate School Office administers the Future Faculty Fellowships program, the goal of which is to diversify the American professorate by supporting students from groups that have historically been underrepresented.
 Nominees must be admitted to a terminal degree graduate program before being considered.

-Once accepted into the MFA program, US citizens my also apply for a work-study award or financial aid in the form of a Federal Stafford or Perkins loan.
+Once accepted into a Masters or PhD program, US citizens my also apply for a work-study award or financial aid in the form of a Federal Stafford or Perkins loan.
 Please go to the Student Financial Services website for additional information.